“I’m a little wounded, but I am not slain; I will lay me down to bleed a while, then I’ll rise and fight again”.Unknown

 I’m reminded of the story of Jacob who wrestled with God all night long, alone.
 He determined that he would not let go until he was blessed.
 During that battle, Jacob’s hip was injured.
 But, still he would not let go.
 At daybreak, the battle ended and he received a new name, Israel, “because you have struggled with God and with humans and have overcome.”

 Jacob believed he was worth the fight, even though he was injured and alone.
 He wanted IT so bad, he did whatever it took.
 I finished my run that day, with a renewed hope.
-I got a second wind.
+I got my second wind.
 And like Jacob, although injured and alone, I’m going to fight until I get my blessing.
 Because I am worth it!
 You are worth it!
 And if we keep fighting and hold on, not only will we overcome, we will also receive our just reward.